 In 2019, we also joined the board of directors of SpainSIF, a platform that promotes responsible investment in Spain.

 We extend the philosophy of socially responsible investment to the Group’s entire balance sheet.
-MAPFRE has its own ESG analysis framework that is periodically reviewed in this area.
+MAPFRE has its own MAPFRE’s Responsible Investment Framework (RI) that is periodically reviewed in this area.
 Currently, around 90 percent of the assets in our portfolio have high or very high scores in their ESG measurements.